My Counselling Service

 The Cherry Tree is recognised as a symbol of new beginnings, growth, and reflection — often associated with hope and the delicate balance between joy and impermanence.

-I chose this name with intention: to reflect a journey of healing and possibility, both for myself and for those who seek support beneath its branches.
+I chose this name of Cherry Tree Counsellor with intention: to reflect a journey of healing and possibility, both for myself and for those who seek support beneath its branches.
 It represents a fresh start, a place of compassionate care, and the quiet strength that comes from nurturing change.

 The name is also a tribute to my beautiful mum, who was a deeply loved and inspiring presence in my life.
 Her ashes rest beneath a cherry tree, and the place I visit often for peace, reflection, and connection.
 It’s a space of quiet strength and beauty, where I can simply be.